2 4 0 T U R B O . C O M

 Even a far less-forgiving racing 240 (below) had some body roll (not very much though).
 The ultimate goal is to find the right compromise to fairly serve your desired performance, comfort and road surfaces you'll be cornering on.

-The rubber in your tires helps to even things out too, but their role in evening out surface imperfections is smaller.
-The springs and shocks help the most with this, but there will always be bumps which will momentarily lessen tire grip in a corner, and an ultra-flat cornering car won't absorb those bumps as well and can give an unwelcome surprise if you're near the limit.
+The rubber in your tires will help to even things out too, but their role in evening out surface imperfections is smaller.
+The springs and shocks help the most with this, but there will always be bumps which will momentarily lessen tire grip in a corner, and an ultra-flat cornering car won't absorb those bumps as well and can give an unwelcome surprise if you're near the limit in a corner.

 Stiffer anti-sways bars will reduce roll, but will also affect your comfy ride quality.